Madara-Uchiha21/Html-CSS/README.md

-This folderr will have files of HTML and CSS only.
+This folder will have files of HTML and CSS only.